Cookies & Cups > Recipes > Dessert > Cakes > Buttermilk Sheet Cake

 Buttermilk Sheet Cake

-Today I’m sharing a super simple Buttermilk sheet cake, and one of my go-to desserts for potlucks and parties.
-My buttermilk sheet cake is ridiculously moist, buttery, and tender.
+Today, I’ll show you how to make a moist, tender white Texas sheet cake with buttermilk!
+This vanilla sheet cake is one of my go-to desserts for potlucks and parties.
+It’s ridiculously moist, buttery, and tender.
 I can almost guarantee that there won’t be a slice left whenever you serve it!

 The ingredients for buttermilk sheet cake.